Our Environment

 Metrics and Targets

-• We have established our operational greenhouse gas emissions (GHG) emissions baseline for FY2020, and tracked our emissions against this record for the past three years.
+• We have established our operational greenhouse gas emissions (GHG) emissions baseline for FY2020, and tracked our emissions against this record.

 • The following table details our Scope 1, 2 and 3 GHG emissions in tCO2e resulting from all our business operations in Malaysia.
 We adhere to the GHG Protocol Corporate Standards in the calculations of emissions.